Hisyeo/Hisyeo.github.io/blog/2025-03-23-hobîyô-yê-môtowo-nêôs/index.md

 ## Fix Search Engine For New Diacritics

-After the diacritic engine, it was identified by happenstance that the search engine no longer works.
+After the diacritic change, it was identified by happenstance that the search engine no longer works.
 This was due to the search engine still being configured for the old diacritics.
 After that, the only thing remaining for diacritic cleanup is the Deckademy and that is due to the lack of an automated solution to